giuseppeg/dss/website/md/index.md

 <div class="bar foo">hello</div>
 ```

-Such a feature makes it possible to tell with **confidence** which rules apply and/or overrule others at any given point in time.
+Such a feature makes it possible to tell with **confidence** which rules apply or overrule others at any given point in time.

 This website is styled with DSS and its source code is available on [GitHub](https://github.com/giuseppeg/dss/tree/master/website).
 We also have a handful of [examples](https://github.com/giuseppeg/dss/tree/master/examples).

 ## Features

-* ⚡️ Automatic compilation to Static Atomic CSS classes and high-performance stylesheets
+* ⚡️ Automatic compilation to Atomic CSS classes and high-performance stylesheets
-* 🆎 Deterministic styles resolution - styles are always resolved in application order
+* 🆎 Deterministic styles resolution: styles are always resolved in application order
 * 🌎 Framework and language agnostic
+* 🤝 Preprocessors friendly
 * 💻 Standalone CLI and support for Webpack 3 and 4 with automatic vendor prefixing
+* ✂️ CSS the Best Parts

 ## Atomic CSS and smaller bundles